klaudiakprojects/klaudiakprojects/README.md

 Hi, I'm Klaudia, and I'm a Junior Software Tester aspiring to specialize in test automation.
-I can effectively write tests using JavaScript/TypeScript with testing frameworks such as Playwright and Cypress.
+I can effectively write tests using JavaScript/TypeScript, Java (in progress) with testing frameworks such as Playwright, Cypress and Selenium.

 # Projects:
 * [E-commerce website in React with testing in Playwright](https://github.com/klaudiakprojects/ecommerce)